Expressions

 • The structs must be of the same type.

-• The structs (or any nested structs) don’t contain dynamic types (dynamic arrays, string, bytes).
+• The structs (or any nested structs) don’t contain dynamic arrays. (string and bytes can be part of the struct)

 • There’s no support for comparison for structs fetched using direct-storage-access.